-The Federal Work-Study (FWS) Program is a federally funded program administered by the Center for Student Financial Aid that provides employment opportunities to students to earn money for college related expenses in approved on or off campus jobs.
-Students may not work more than 20 hours per week while classes are in session.
-The annual award amounts up to $4,000.
-Students must be enrolled at least half-time to use their Work Study award.
+The Federal Work-Study (FWS) Program is a federally funded program administered by the Center for Student Financial Aid that provides part-time employment opportunities to earn money to help pay education expenses through on and off-campus jobs.
+Students can work up to 20 hours per week while classes are in session.

 Work Study funds are limited.
-Priority funding consideration will be given to students who submit their Free Application for Federal Student Aid (FAFSA) by the March 2nd priority funding consideration deadline each year.
+Priority funding consideration will be given to students who submit their Free Application for Federal Student Aid (FAFSA) by the March 2nd priority filing deadline.

-Financial aid recipients who have never worked as FWS students and who were not initially offered a FWS awards, may submit a FAN Change Form to request an FWS award.
-The awarding of FWS funds will be dependent upon determination of the student's aid eligibility and the availability of funds.
+Financial aid recipients that are interested in FWS may submit a FAN Change Form to request an award.
+FWS funds will be dependent upon the determination of the student's aid eligibility and the availability of funds.

 How to Search for Available Work Study positions: